Support Centre

 • Updated

-Venngage offers two types of charts for representing data related to geographic location and population statistics: choropleth map charts and bubble map charts.
+Venngage offers two types of charts designed to help you represent data tied to geographic location and population statistics: choropleth maps and bubble maps.

 A choropleth map of Canada titled 'Ice Cream Lovers by Canadian Province'.
 The names of the provinces appear over each one in white text outlined in black, and the provinces themselves are colored different shades in a gradient from dark to light pink.
 The darkest colored provinces have icons of ice cream cones and sundaes on them.
 The background is a light to dark blue gradient.